cosmo-team/cosmo/README.md

 Since usually d << m, the total run time is O(mk), in 4*m*2k = O(mk) space.

 Due to the linear nature of this approach, we can easily break it into mergable chunks or multiple passes, which will allow us to support files larger than memory at a later date.
-This also means it should be easy to distribute across multiple computers, or do on a GPU.
+This also means it should be easy to distribute across multiple computers, or utilise a GPU, Intel TBB, etc...

 ## Compilation